Michael Najjar: outer space

 Michael Najjar's work series "outer space" looks at the latest developments in space research and their far-reaching impact on life on Earth, in near-Earth orbit, on the Moon, and other celestial bodies.

 In recent years, technological innovation has led to a dynamic expansion of human activity in outer space.
 This evolution brings civilizational, ethical, and geopolitical questions into focus, demanding a new discourse on humanity’s expansion beyond our home planet.

-The cultural dimension represented by emerging cutting-edge space technologies is at the center of Najjars's work – in terms of the deeper knowledge these new technologies will provide about the universe, their impact on space travel and the way they will influence and shape the way we live and work on Earth.
-This ongoing series started in 2011 with the final launch of the American Space Shuttle Atlantis and currently includes 72 photographic artworks and 5 video works.
+The cultural dimension represented by emerging space technologies is central to Najjars's work, exploring the knowledge such technologies may offer about the universe, their impact on space travel, and their potential influence on the way humans live and work on Earth.

+All of the works are digital collages based on Najjar's photographs.
+They not only document but also interweave documentary and fictional scenarios to create visionary depictions of current and future space exploration.

+The ongoing series started in 2011 with the final launch of the American Space Shuttle Atlantis and currently includes 73 photographic artworks and 6 videos.
 The artist has visited the most important space centers, like the Kennedy Space Center and Starbase in the US, Star City in Russia, the Baikonour Cosmodrome in Kazakhstan, the Guiana Space Centre in French Guiana, and the German Aerospace Center.
 In close dialogue with scientists, engineers, and astronauts, he gained access to global research facilities developing next-generation spacecraft, rockets, satellites, and telescopes.

 In Chile's Atacama Desert, he photographed some of the world’s most powerful telescopes, perched on remote Andean plateaus.
 In China, he documented the world’s largest radio telescope, hidden deep in the forest.
 In Iceland, he explored the concept of terraforming through his lens.
 At Starbase in Texas, he captured the first test flight of the revolutionary Starship; in the White Sands desert, he photographed Virgin Galactic’s spaceplane.
 At NASA, he portrayed the legendary James Webb Space Telescope during its early development, and at the Human Robotics Center in Edinburgh, he focused on future humanoid Mars robots.
 On Svalbard in the High Arctic, he visited the world’s northernmost satellite station; in New Zealand, he descended into the crater of an active volcano; in Switzerland, he gained access to the world’s largest particle accelerator at CERN.
 He is currently documenting the mission of the latest exoplanet finder in Germany and the Netherlands.